sMedrano101/Cloud-Soc-Honeynet/README.md

 - Azure Storage Account
 - Microsoft Sentinel

+BEFORE Metrics:
-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+In the initial state, all resources were deployed openly to the internet.
+Virtual Machines had both Network Security Groups and built-in firewalls wide open, and other resources had public endpoints visible to the internet, making Private Endpoints unnecessary.

+AFTER Metrics:
-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+Following improvements, Network Security Groups were strengthened, allowing only traffic from my admin workstation.
+Additionally, all other resources were secured through their built-in firewalls and Private Endpoint protection.

 ## Attack Maps Before Hardening / Security Controls